miso-lims/miso-lims/docs/_posts/2017-12-07-admin-guide.md

 # Adding Value-Type Data

 MISO has several categories of value-type data which the users interact with but cannot add or edit.
-There are some stored procedures which may help in adding these values to the database:
+There are some stored procedures which may help in adding these values to the database.
+If any of these are out of date, please <a href="https://github.com/TGAC/miso-lims/issues">create an issue</a>, and check the source code for the exact methods of <a href="https://github.com/TGAC/miso-lims/tree/master/sqlstore/src/main/resources/db/migration_beforeMigrate">adding</a> and <a href="https://github.com/TGAC/miso-lims/tree/master/sqlstore/src/main/resources/db/migration_afterMigrate">removing</a> data from the database.

 ## Indices (also known as Barcodes, Molecular IDs, Tag Barcodes)